On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Approach

 \paragraph{Joint optimization on $W$ and $P$.} For the Wasserstein-Procrustes problem from Equation \ref{WP}, a joint iterative procedure involving the Procrustes problem and the Hungarian algorithm (see Algorithm ~\ref{CIH}) has been dismissed due to its computational cost and convergence to bad local minima~\cite{zhang-etal-2017-earth}.
 However, as we will show below, there are a number of situations where such an approach can be extremely beneficial if we apply some improvements based on the discussion in the previous section. \begin{algo} \textit{Cut Iterative Hungarian (CIH) Algorithm} \begin{enumerate} \item We initialize as follows: $X \leftarrow X W_{0}$. \item We find $P \leftarrow \text{Hungarian}\left(X, Y\right)$ and $W \leftarrow \text{Procrustes}\left(X, PY\right).$ \item If the trace norm has increased, update $X_{NEW} \leftarrow XW$ and $Y_{NEW} \leftarrow PY$, repeat Step 2. \end{enumerate} \end{algo}

 \paragraph{Variants of the natural initializations.} The first improvement is to consider the different equivalent problems or the natural initialization transformations, mentioned in the previous section.
 We observe empirically that apart from the four problems that share the same optimal $P$, it is possible to improve the results by considering the opposite optimization problem: instead of maximizing the costs for the two clouds of points $(X, Y)$, sometimes \emph{minimizing} the costs yields a solution with a higher trace norm, and thus the algorithm eventually converges to a better solution.
+The matrix $X^\top PY$ is generally not symmetric with non-negative eigenvalues, and thus the trace norm and the trace are not the same.
 The minimization is achieved by simply considering the cloud $-X$ instead of $X$.
 Algorithm~\ref{IH} is the most general iterative procedure that we consider here, and it serves as the backbone for our experiments below:

 \begin{algo} \textit{Iterative Hungarian (IH) Algorithm}.
 It is the same as Algorithm~\ref{CIH}, but in Step 2 we also consider the solutions for four \textit{natural} initializations: $X_{0} = X W_{0}$, $X_{0} = X V_{X} W_{0}$, $X_{0} = X W_{0} V_{Y}^{\top} $, $X_{0} = X V_{X} W_{0} V_{Y}^{\top} $, also considering the cloud $-X$ for the four different initializations. \end{algo}